zoereedviz/spotfiy_api/README.md

     "client_secret": client_secret
 }

 # Make a post request to the endpoint we just defined, and save it in a variable called token_response_request.
 This returns a status code telling us whether the API call was succesful - status code 200 indicates that the call was successful.
 token_request_response = requests.post(url, headers=headers, data=data)

-print(token_request_response)

 # To return data from the API call, we need token_request_response.json().
 To make the items in the json easier to reference, let's save this as a variable:
 token_json = token_request_response.json()

-print(token_json)

 # Now we want to extract the access token from the json, and save it as access_token:
 access_token = token_json["access_token"]

-print(access_token)

 ```

 Now we have our access token!
 So we have everything we need now to call Get Artist endpoint.